Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Simulations

 \subsection{Full-order Model}

 To study the performance of the controllers in tracking a reference signal, we connected them to the full-order model with five nodes, in which the tether's length was varied by integrating the reeling-speed.
 In both cases, the controllers were scheduled with $ 30\% $ error in the scheduling variables.
-Figure~\ref{fig:performance1dof} illustrates the simulation results for the 1-DoF controllers, in which the directional wind speed varies in the span of the first region of operation and the reeling-speed's setpoint is chosen as the optimal reeling-speed $ v_{r,opt} $.
+Figure~\ref{fig:performance1dof} illustrates the controlled system behavior for the 1-DoF controllers, in which the directional wind speed varies in the span of the first region of operation and the reeling-speed's setpoint is chosen as the optimal reeling-speed $ v_{r,opt} $ with a priori knowledge of wind speed.
+This artificial change of wind speed is designed to illustrate the behavior of the closed-loop system and does not represent a realistic wind scenario.
 The angle of attack $ \alpha $ is set to $ 18\ deg $.

 The results for the simulation of 2-DoF control are shown in Fig.~\ref{fig:performance2dof}, in which the setpoints are $ v_{ref}=5.05\ m/s $ and $ F_{r}=17.8\ kN$.

 In both 1-DoF and 2-DoF controllers, the controller scheduled with $ \theta =(\bar{f}_t,\bar{\alpha},\ell) $ shows better performance compared to the controller with only the deployed tether's length as the scheduling variable.